 Most of us go out with 3-4 rods and use our rods for the following:

 2x rods for trolling and 1x rod for spinning.
-Couple of guys add a lighter rod for chokka or bottoms.
-That’s if you don’t want to change out you lures everytime.
+Couple of guys add a lighter rod for chokka or bottoms or possibly a 4th as a jigging rod.
+You can definitely get away with less but that will mean you will have to change lures a little more often.

-Sean from KayakFish takes it a step further and argues that for fish we target mostly you don’t need three different rods.
-He uses 3 x almost identical rods giving you the freedom to grab any rod, clip a lure, and spin or troll or jig with it.
-In this case you are likely going to need 3 exceptional rods (Shimano Trevala’s).
-He uses all 7ft rods ..
-2x Trevala Medium Light ,fast action.
-1x Trevala medium heavy, action fast.https://fishtfight.com/shimano-trevala-review
+Both Sean and I take it a step further and agree that for fish we target mostly you don’t need three different rods.
+We both use 3 x almost identical rods giving you the freedom to grab any rod, clip a lure, and spin or troll or jig with it.
+In this case you are likely going to need 3 exceptional rods.
+Sean uses all 7ft rods ..
+1x Trevala Medium Light ,fast action.
+2x Trevala medium heavy, action fast.
+Where I use 3x 7ft Shimano Terez Medium rods (Very similar rods with minor difference in reel seat and guides).

 You also get some guys who use hand-lines for bottoms & some for trolling.
 It’s however quite difficult to cast spinners out with a hand line.
 A couple of things you need to note around using handlines: